Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 This policy applies to:

-- All staff members (permanent, contract, and interns)
+- All staff (permanent, contract, interns)

 - Volunteers, consultants, and experts